ibrahimakbulut/Computer-Organization/README.md

 # Computer-Organization
-This includes a few files about implementing a simple cpu step by step
+This includes a few files about implementing a simple cpu with a few instructions step by step